AltropInc/alt/doc/script/String.md

 Here `ch` is a string iterator and it is automatically converted to the value of `char` whenever it is needed.
 Since strings are immutable, you cannot use string iterator to change the value in the string.

-To loop over characters in a string through a byte index, you need to make sure that the index is at the start position of a character in the string:
+Because a character may have multiple bytes in a string, to loop over characters in a string through a byte index, you need to make sure that the index is at the start position of a character in the string.
+The following example uses `next_char_pos` to forward the byte index to the position at the next character:
 ```altscript
 greet_世界 := "Hello, 世界!";
 for ( i:=0;